 - Due to COVID-19 data collection continued to be difficult as enumerators faced challenges finding KIs to interview at the markets. - Despite having the tool shortened, the length of the questionnaire remained challenging as KIs were unable to participate for too long whilst working. - A total of 30 provinces were covered in the seventh round of the JMMI.
-Uruzgan was then no longer covered since the eighth round.
-Up to date, 29 provinces were consistently covered, but the full national coverage is yet to be achieved. - Due to the aforementioned difficulties in data collection, data from this round of JMMI was disaggregated at the province-level.
-In the next rounds of JMMI, the aim of the JMMI is to have data at the district-level to allow for more precise. location-specific findings.
+The full national coverage is yet to be achieved. - Due to the aforementioned difficulties in data collection, data from the eighth round of JMMI was disaggregated at the province-level.
+In the next rounds of JMMI, the aim of the JMMI is to have data at the district-level to allow for more precise, location-specific findings.